 Make a Difference Today

 The fact that we live in a country where there are so many opportunities to help our communities is something to celebrate today.
 A day like today is the perfect time to do something that will make a difference in the lives of others.
 Making a vehicle donation to Wheels For Wishes, benefiting Make-A-Wish, is a way that you can reach out to help others today.

 If you have a vehicle to donate to Wheels For Wishes, please call us today at 1-877-431-9474 or take a moment to fill out an online vehicle donation form.
-Your donated car, truck, RV, boat, or motorcycle will go towards granting the wishes of children facing life-threatening medical conditions in your community.
+Your donated car, truck, RV, boat, or motorcycle will go towards granting the wishes of children facing critical illnesses in your community.
 The American flag is a symbol of national pride and inspires us to take part in our communities.
 Inspire a child today by helping them get their wish granted!